pete-rai/p5js-bubbles/README.md

 ### Controlling Colors

 Within your code, you can control the color of the bubbles, tooltips and the world background by using CSS.
 If you do not specify any color information anywhere, the default color set will be used.
-This is documents further down within this readme.
+The defaults are documented further down within this readme.

 #### Overriding the Default Colors